Make A Difference Day

 Community volunteers come out in force to help with raking, but they don’t stop there.
 Several donation collections also take place to help our neediest neighbors:

 - Fill A Food Pantry.
 Non-perishable food items donated to the Marathon County Hunger Coalition.

 - Toiletries Drive.
 Personal care items for men, women and children donated to Workplace Volunteer Council's Back to Basics project.

 - Coats for Kids.
 New or gently used outerwear for kids to adults collected by the Kiwanis.

-Last year, 1,769 volunteers came together with rakes and trailers to clean up the yards of residents in the greater Wausau area.
-Volunteers included 32 school groups (from grade 3 to college), two Boy Scout Troops, seven Girl Scout troops, six corporate groups, 14 families, four churches, two service organizations and more.
+Last year, 1,431 volunteers came together with rakes and trailers to clean up the yards of residents in the greater Wausau area.
+Volunteers included school groups (from elementary to college), Boy Scout Troops, Girl Scout troops, corporate groups, families, churches, service organizations and more.
 Several bags of food and toiletries and many boxes of winter coats were also collected on Make A Difference Day.